-We provide materials that are needed for research purposes and that are not available at the UC Hastings Law Library.
-Interlibrary Loan services are provided only for UC Hastings faculty, journals, law students, law school staff, and law library staff.
+We provide materials that are needed for research purposes and that are not available at the UC Law SF Law Library.
+Interlibrary Loan services are provided only for UC Law SF faculty, journals, law students, and law school staff.

 How much does it cost?